PathToLife/pathtolife/README.md

 ### Hi there 👋 I'm PathToLife, a Software Engineer / Computer Scientist, more the former.

-Here are my projects (at least public ones) across FullStack, DataScience, Unity, and RaspberryPi/Arduino.
+Here are my projects (at least public ones) across Full Stack, Data Science, Native Applications, and IoT Devices.
 I tinker with new tech all the time!

 I also love travelling, hiking, and space!